Effective H^{\infty} interpolation: Upper bounds for

-\begin{flushright} $\square$ \end{flushright} \begin{rem*} As a result, we get once more the same estimate for $C_{n,r}(H^{2},\, H^{\infty})$ as in Corollary 4.2, with the constant $\sqrt{2}$ instead of $2$. \end{rem*} It is natural to wonder if it is possible to improve the bound $\sqrt{2}n^{1/2}(1-r)^{-1/2}$.
+\begin{rmk} As a result, we get once more the same estimate for $C_{n,r}(H^{2},\, H^{\infty})$ as in Corollary \ref{cor42} , with the constant $\sqrt{2}$ instead of $2$. \end{rmk} It is natural to wonder if it is possible to improve the bound $\sqrt{2}n^{1/2}(1-r)^{-1/2}$.
 We return to this question in Section 7 below.

-\section{5.\textbf{\noun{ {} }}Upper bounds for $C_{n,\, r}\left(H^{p},\, H^{\infty}\right),\, p\geq1$}
+\section{Upper bounds for $C_{n,\, r}\left(H^{p},\, H^{\infty}\right),\, p\geq1$}

-In this section we extend Corollary 4.2 to all Hardy spaces $H^{p}$: we prove the right-hand side inequality of Theorem C, $p\neq2$.
-We first prove the following lemma. \begin{lem*} \textbf{\textup{5.1. }}Let $n\geq1$ and $0\leq r<1.$ Then,
+In this section we extend Corollary \ref{cor42} to all Hardy spaces $H^{p}$: we prove the right-hand side inequality of Theorem \ref{Theorem C} , $p\neq2$.
+We first prove the following lemma.